 Not at all, but please let us know in advance, and advise us on your dietary preferences.

-US and Canadian citizens do not require a visa for Spain.
+US and Canadian citizens do not require a visa for Portugal.

 Medical insurance, including emergency evacuation, is mandatory on all our trips.
 We also strongly advise you to purchase trip cancellation insurance.